 Following widespread habitat destruction and hunting, Muriquis now survive only in small, isolated populations.
-The Southern Muriqui has been particularly affected by the devastating effects of habitat destruction; it is critically endangered with fewer than 1,000 individuals remaining.
+The Southern Muriqui has been particularly affected by the devastating effects of habitat destruction; it is Endangered with fewer than 1,500 individuals remaining.
 Captive breeding projects are in progress but so far these have had little success.

 - The Northern Muriqui is classified as Critically Endangered by IUCN (See IUCN Red List of Threatened Species for more information on the classification of the Northern Muriqui).

 - The Southern Muriqui is classified as Endangered by IUCN (See IUCN Red List of Threatened Species for more information on the classification of the Southern Muriqui).

 - Read about the Woolly Spider Monkeys seen in REGUA